slerman12/Help-me/2-Opposing-views.md

 And that must be understood as distinct from capitalistic drug-like fixes that people pay for.

 Intimacy healing is a step towards that, starting with medical institutions.

+Step 1: Get physical coercion, threatening, involuntary drugging, and unintelligent drugging out of the process.

 ## AI